 Paella (pa-ya-yah) is primarily a rice dish that originated from Spain.
 It is normally made with meat and seafood.
 Few years back we were in Barcelona, Spain and couldn’t find vegan or vegetarian paella.
 So I wanted to try making paella.
 I was skeptical before I made this dish, not sure how it would turn out.
 There is a lot of prep work with this recipe but it is worth all the efforts.
 The paella is very flavorful, colorful and loaded with veggies.
 Purists may disagree with me, nevertheless…

-Niki loved this dish and told it is the Spanish version of Biryani which is very true.
+Niki loved the dish and I told her it is the Spanish version of Biryani.
 I personally love anything and everything rice.
 This is a very hearty dish and I savoured every bite.

 Any short grain variety of rice will work for this recipe.
 I made my own vegetable stock you can use canned as well.
 This dish is versatile because you can add any kind of veggies you have on hand.